lilianahanna51-web/liliaanahanna51-web.github.io-/project.md

 ## 1. Introduction

-Here is a polished, elevated, bullet-point–free version of your introduction — it reads academically strong, cohesive, and “final-project ready”:

----

 Type 2 diabetes is a complex metabolic disease marked by impaired glucose regulation, progressive insulin resistance, and a wide range of long-term complications that affect the cardiovascular, renal, ocular, and nervous systems.
 Identifying individuals who are likely to experience accelerated disease progression is a central clinical goal, as early detection enables physicians to tailor treatment plans, initiate preventive strategies, and reduce the burden of future complications.

 Accurately predicting the course of diabetes remains challenging because the disease is influenced by many interdependent factors.
 Physiological indicators such as body mass index (BMI), blood pressure, and serum biomarkers capture different aspects of a patient’s metabolic state, while demographic variables provide additional context.
 No single measurement is sufficient on its own; rather, it is the combination of these predictors that offers the most meaningful insight into disease trajectory.
 Machine-learning methods are well suited for this task, as they can integrate diverse clinical variables, uncover underlying patterns, and generate data-driven estimates of future outcomes.